HSLdevcom/fav-service/README.md

 ### Configuration

-Create file `local.settings.json` in project root.
+Create file `local.settings.json` in src folder.

 This file should contain the following for local development.
 Please make sure to include backend client id and credentials: